irislapa/fri-vss/README.md

-# Collection of some of the homeworks and class projects from university.
+# Collection of some homeworks and class projects from university.

 ## Bezier curve painter and Quad tree collision detection
 demos of both homeworks are available at https://irislapa.github.io/fri-vss/. \